Machine learning, quantum chaos, and pseudorandom evolution: Introduction

 Exploring the real-time dynamics of quantum systems is a central problem in modern theoretical physics.
 On the one hand, recent experiments in cold-atom physics \cite{2016PhRvA..94d0302S,2014Natur.507..475F} have allowed physicists to study the dynamics of isolated quantum systems.
 This is essential for deepening our understanding of both quantum mechanics and statistical mechanics \cite{2008Natur.452..854R,PhysRevA.43.2046,1994PhRvE..50..888S}.
 On the other hand, the AdS/CFT correspondence has linked the thermalization of isolated quantum systems to black-hole formation in dual higher-dimensional theories \cite{veronikareview}.

 However, simulating the time evolution of even simple many-body lattice models has proven problematic.
 This difficulty has two sources: first, the dimensionality of Hilbert space scales exponentially with system size.
 Second, the sign problem is typically present in probability distributions associated with real-time evolution \cite{2008PhRvL.100q6403M,2009PhRvB..79c5320W}.
-These problems limit the effectiveness of both exact methods and various numerical methods, particularly those of Monte Carlo type.
+These problems limit the effectiveness of both exact methods and various numerical methods, particularly those in the Monte Carlo family.
 Other approaches, notably those involving tensor networks, are capable of circumventing many of these difficulties \cite{2014AnPhy.349..117O,2007PhRvL..99l0601L,2008PhRvL.101k0501V,2015PhRvL.115t0401E,2009PhRvB..80o5131G,realtime1,realtime2,realtime3}.
 In general, however, tensor network methods break down in the presence of massive entanglement - preventing the study of interesting phenomena such as scrambling \cite{2007PhRvL..98g0201V,2018arXiv180200801X}.

 A central set of objects in the study of scrambling, and quantum chaos in general, are out-of-time-order correlation functions (OTOCs) \cite{Maldacena:2015waa}.
-They constitute fine-grained probes of the extent to which a system ``forgets'' its initial state; in particular, the decay of 4-point OTOCs is a common diagnostic of scrambling.
+In particular, the decay of 4-point OTOCs is a common diagnostic of scrambling.
 To understand this, consider a local unitary operator $B$ acting on a qubit system.
 Under time evolution, $B$ becomes a sum of nested commutators,

 For a chaotic system (alternatively, a sufficiently ``generic'' Hamiltonian \cite{2011PhRvL.106e0405B}), this will be a highly complicated, non-local operator.
 This growth of local operators can be quantitatively probed using a second local unitary operator, $A$, by considering an OTOC \cite{2018arXiv180200801X}: